StevenD24/Taskflow-AI/README.md

 To provide a truly immersive and interactive experience with the Trello 2.0 GPT-4 app, I have taken the initiative to deploy the application on Vercel.
 This strategic deployment ensures that you can engage with the app in a live environment, enabling you to explore its extensive range of features firsthand.

-Experience the Trello 2.0 GPT-4 app in action by diving into the live application, accessible through the following link:
+Experience the Trello 2.0 GPT-4 app in action here!
 [Trello GPT Application](https://trello-gpt-app-stevend24.vercel.app/)